tiny8877/okta.github.io/_source/_docs/api/resources/roles.md

 Adding the first app target changes the scope of the role assignment from applying to all app targets to applying to the specified target.

+Adding an app target will override any existing instance targets of the app.
+For example, if someone was assigned to administer a specific facebook instance, calling this endpoint with facebook, would make them administrator for all facebook instances.

 ##### Request Parameters
 {:.api .api-request .api-request-params}